null Challenges in global sea logistics business

 Terminal storage capacities Hamburg

 Congested terminals and delayed vessel departures in most European ports are currently also causing disruptions in container handling at the HHLA terminals in Hamburg.
 Especially CTA is affected and secures the operational process by a time limitation for delivery of full export containers, 48 hours prior vessel departure only.
 At this stage an end to the limitation is not predictable.
+Furthermore, the ports of Rotterdam and Antwerp have also limited the delivery times for export containers, so that flexible scheduling of the containers is hardly possible.

 Current challenges in the United States and Canada